Tabriz: Music

 A century-long autocratic nation-building policy of central governments in Iran has succeeded in cultural assimilation in the favour of a government-sanctioned culture.
 As a result, Tabriz, by the turn of the 20th century had nearly become devoid of its once characteristic cultural identity.
 Thanks to the more liberal policies of the Khatami era (1998–2006), a cultural renaissance took place and the local music was revitalized.

-The traditional Azeri music is divided into two distinct types, the music of "ashugh" and the "mugham".
-Mugham, despite its similarity to Persian classical music, was not common among Iranian Azeris.
+The traditional Azerbaijani music is divided into two distinct types, the music of "ashugh" and the "mugham".
+Mugham, despite its similarity to Persian classical music, was not common among Iranian Azerbaijanis.
 In recent years, however, mugham is gaining popularity among the educated middle-class young generation.
 For instance, Nasir Atapur, from Tabriz, was the laureate of Mugam contest 2007.

 The ashugh music had survived in a mountainous region of Qaradağ and presently is identified as the characteristic form of music in all Azerbaijan.
 The ashugh music, throughout its long history, had been associated with nomadic life in mountainous regions and used to be dismissed as back-country folklore.
-The recent identity renaissance of Azeri speaking people has elevated the status of Ashughs as the guardians of national culture.
+The recent identity renaissance of Azerbaijani speaking people has elevated the status of Ashughs as the guardians of national culture.
 The newfound unprecedented popularity and frequent concerts and performances in urban settings have resulted in rapid innovative developments aiming to enhance the urban-appealing aspects of these ashugh performances.
 The main factor for these developments was the opening of academic style music classes in Tabriz by master Ashugs, such as Aşiq Imran Heydəri.

-Ashugs (Aşiq in Azeri language stemmed from the Arabic word for lover) were travelling bards who sang and played saz, an eight or ten string plucking instrument in the form of a long-necked lute.
+Ashugs (Aşiq in Azerbaijani language stemmed from the Arabic word for lover) were travelling bards who sang and played saz, an eight or ten string plucking instrument in the form of a long-necked lute.
 Their roots can be traced back to at least the 7th century according to the Turkic epic Dede Korkut.
 Naturally, the music has evolved in the course of the grand migration and ensuing feuds with the original inhabitants the acquired lands.
 Still, the essence of the original epics, i.e. metamorphic description of life in pastoral terms with direct reference to the mountainous landscape, persists to the present time.
 The characteristic aspect of the Ashugh music is its frequent allusions to a mountain with the intention of arousing an emotional state with a tone of mild melancholy in a listener.
 The first verses of a contemporary Ashug song, composed by Məhəmməd Araz, may well represent the essence of Ashugh music may clarify the said statement.